Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

 author: James Cha-Earley
 id: gain_insights_from_unstructured_data
-summary: Gain Insights From Unstructed Data with Snowflake Cortex
+summary: Gain Insights From Unstructured Data with Snowflake Cortex
 categories: data-science, gen-ai, data-science-&-ai, cortex
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Data Science, Tasty Bytes, Cortex, Notebook,Generative AI, LLMs

-# Gain Insights From Unstructed Data using Snowflake Cortex
+# Gain Insights From Unstructured Data using Snowflake Cortex
 <!-- ------------------------ -->
 ## Overview
 Duration: 2

-In this Quickstart guide, you will be help the fictitious food truck company, Tasty Bytes, to identify where their customer experience may be falling short at the truck and business level by leveraging **Snowflake Cortex** within **Snowflake Notebook**.
-They collect customer reviews to get customer feedback on their food-trucks which come in from multiple sources and span multiple languages.
-This enables them to better understand the areas which require improvement and drive up customer loyalty along with satisfaction.
+In this Quickstart guide, you will be help the fictitious food truck company, Tasty Bytes, to identify where their customer experience may be falling short at the truck and business level by leveraging **Snowflake Cortex**.
+The company gathers customer reviews across multiple sources and languages to assess their food truck operations.
+This comprehensive feedback helps them identify areas for improvement, ultimately boosting customer satisfaction and loyalty.
+Leveraging Snowflake Cortex's advanced language AI capabilities, they can automatically process reviews through real-time translation, generate actionable insights through intelligent summarization, and analyze customer sentiment at scale – transforming diverse, unstructured feedback into strategic business decisions that drive their food truck operations forward.

 ### Prerequisites
 * Familiarity with Python